Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Classes/The Pararomantic.md

 Choose two of these normal things:

-b Golf club, baseball bat, b Small handgun (2-harm cricket bat, or hockey close loud reload) stick (2-harm hand b Bicycle innocuous messy) b Fairly new car in b Pocket knife or multitool decent condition (1-harm hand useful small) b Motorcycle
+b Golf club, baseball bat, b Small handgun (2-[[harm]] cricket bat, or hockey close loud reload) stick (2-[[harm]] hand b Bicycle innocuous messy) b Fairly new car in b Pocket knife or multitool decent condition (1-[[harm]] hand useful small) b Motorcycle

 And choose one gift from your Guide.
 Whatever gift you choose, it must be periodically recharged by interactions with your Guide.
 The gifts are:

 b Part of their body, e.g. a vial of blood, lock of hair, tears in a phial, fairy dust.
 It either helps you heal, or counts as a weakness against a specific sort of monster.

 b Piece of jewelery, e.g. a golden ring, tribal pendant, silver locket.
-It either provides 1-armour magic or protects you from the powers of a specific sort of monster.
+It either provides 1-[[armour]] magic or protects you from the powers of a specific sort of monster.

 b A memento of the time when they were human, e.g. a portrait/ photo from life, diary, favourite hat, doll, or lighter.
 Provides +1 on **bond abuse** rolls.

-b A strange or antique weapon, e.g. a family sword, ancient staff, holy mace (2-harm hand messy).
+b A strange or antique weapon, e.g. a family sword, ancient staff, holy mace (2-[[harm]] hand messy).
 Additionally, add “magic,” “silver,” “holy,” or “iron” to the weapon.

 ## Introductions

-When you get here, wait for everyone to catch up so you can do your introductions together.
+When you get here, wait for everyone to catch up so you can do your [[introductions]] together.

 Go around the group.
 On your turn, introduce your Pararomantic by name and look, and tell the group what they know about you.